WinVector/Examples/LogisticOmit/logistic_omit.md

 data set (with repeated rows) has each possible combination of values.
 For us, `d` is not a sample- it is an entire population.
-This is just a long-winded way of trying to explain why we have row weights and why we are not concerned with observation counts, uncertainly bars, or significances/p-values for this example.
+This is just a long-winded way of trying to explain why we have row weights and why we are not concerned with observation counts, uncertainty bars, or significances/p-values for this example.

 Let’s define a few common constants: `Euler's constant`, `pi`, and `e`.